hafeez3000/magento2-s3/README.md

     php bin/magento module:enable Arkade_S3
     php bin/magento setup:upgrade
     `````````````````````
+* Create an bucket and IAM user in aws s3.

 * Go to Stores -> Configuration -> ARKADE EXTENSIONS, enter s3 information.

 * Go to Stores -> Configuration -> Advanced -> System -> Media Storage, change to Amazon S3 and press Synchronize.
+P.S. synchronization may take longer than expected.
+Instead you can add/modify a record(system/media_storage_configuration/media_storage) in core_config_data and set it to 2.

 * Go to Stores -> Configuration -> General -> Web.
 Change the Base URL for User Media Files and Secure Base URL for User Media Files to s3 url or cloud front url.